Joshuah143/Twitter-bot-video/Planning.md

 # Planning Document

 ###### This is where you can find a copy of the planning that we went through to build our twitter bot.
-Remeber to take a look at the README.md file.
+Remeber to take a look at the [README.md](https://github.com/Joshuah143/twitterbot-video/blob/9d395ced81bb78e3ae37f8e09a8625a63850a015/README.md) file.

-##Planning:
+## Video planning:
+- [ ] Installing pycharm
+- [ ] Create files and enviroment
+- [ ] Plan/send tweet
+- [ ] Send email function
+- [ ] Put it all together
+- [ ] Load into linode

+## Code planing: